Doxuno

 Transfer Restrictions: Shares are restricted and may not be transferred without compliance with this Agreement.

-No Shareholder shall sell, assign, transfer, pledge, hypothecate, gift, or otherwise dispose of ("Transfer") any shares of the Corporation except in compliance with the provisions of this Agreement and all applicable federal and state securities laws, including the registration requirements of Section 5 of the Securities Act of 1933 (or an available exemption such as Section 4(a)(2), Rule 506, or Rule 144 (17 C.F.R. § 230.144) for resales of restricted securities), and any applicable state blue sky laws.
-Each stock certificate (or book-entry notation) shall bear a restrictive legend reflecting these transfer restrictions, as contemplated by DGCL § 202.
-Any attempted Transfer in violation of this Agreement shall be void and of no effect, and the Corporation shall not register any such Transfer on its books and records.
+No Shareholder shall sell, assign, transfer, pledge, hypothecate, gift, or otherwise dispose of ("Transfer") any shares except in compliance with this Agreement and all applicable federal and state securities laws, including the registration requirements of Section 5 of the Securities Act of 1933 (or an available exemption such as Section 4(a)(2), Rule 506, or Rule 144 (17 C.F.R. §230.144)).
+These restrictions are imposed pursuant to DGCL §202 (restriction must be noted conspicuously on the certificate, or contained in the §151(f) notice for uncertificated shares, to bind a transferee without actual knowledge), and each certificate (or the notice for uncertificated shares) shall bear a conspicuous restrictive legend accordingly.
+Any attempted Transfer in violation of this Agreement is void, and the Corporation shall not register it.

-Permitted transfers without triggering the Right of First Refusal include: (a) transfers to a Shareholder's immediate family members (spouse, children, parents, siblings) or to a revocable trust for the benefit of such family members; (b) transfers between existing Shareholders; provided that in each case the transferee executes a joinder agreement agreeing to be bound by the terms of this Agreement.
+Permitted transfers (not triggering the Right of First Refusal): (a) transfers to a Shareholder's immediate family members or a revocable trust for their benefit; (b) transfers between existing Shareholders — provided in each case the transferee executes a joinder agreement.

-Drag-Along Rights: If Shareholders holding at least seventy-five percent (75%) of the outstanding shares approve a sale of all or substantially all of the Corporation's shares or assets to a bona fide third-party buyer, all remaining Shareholders ("Dragged Shareholders") shall be obligated to participate in such transaction on the same terms and conditions.
-Dragged Shareholders shall execute all documents and take all actions reasonably necessary to consummate the transaction.
-The purchase price shall be allocated among all Shareholders on a pro rata basis according to their respective ownership percentages.
+Drag-Along Rights: If Shareholders holding at least 75% of the outstanding shares approve a sale of all or substantially all shares or assets to a bona fide third party, all remaining Shareholders shall participate on the same terms, executing all reasonably necessary documents.
+Consideration shall be allocated pro rata by ownership percentage.

 6.